elegant-scipy/elegant-scipy/markdown/ch4.markdown

 print('Audio shape: {}, Sliced audio shape: {}'.format(audio.shape, slices.shape))
 ```

-Generate a windowing function and multiply it with the signal—more on
+Generate a windowing function (see the section on windowing for a
-this later:
+discussion of the underlying assumptions and interpretations of each)
+and multiply it with the signal:

 ```python
 win = np.hanning(M + 1)[:-1]